planetscale/create-branch-action/readme.md

 ## Prerequisites

-Before you can use this Action, you'll need to configure a service token that has permissions to create branches on your database.
+Before you can use this Action, you'll need to configure a service token that has permission to create branches on your database.
 Refer to our docs on [how to create a service token](https://planetscale.com/docs/concepts/service-tokens) for more details.
 Once the service token has been created, the following repository secrets must also be set:

-- `PLANETSCALE_TOKEN_NAME`
+- `PLANETSCALE_SERVICE_TOKEN_ID`
-- `PLANETSCALE_TOKEN`
+- `PLANETSCALE_SERVICE_TOKEN`

 These values will be used to authenticate to the PlanetScale service.